edibegovic/SecurityPrivacy/report/report_private.md

 ##### Recoding

 Apart from *DOB* (*date for birth*), all other key variables are categorical but contain many different values and thus increases uniqueness.
 We therefore split them into more coarse groups, where we don't deem a high reduction in utility.

-Likewise, age is grouped into four ranges.
+The age (max_age) is created by subtracting the birth-year from 2020.
+The solution is not the most elegant, but it is essentially the same as using the birth-year for the further grouping as criteria.
+To go on age is grouped into four ranges.

 | Variable              | Grouping                                         | k2-anonymity violation |
 | :-------------------- | ------------------------------------------------ | ---------------------- |